donkuri/japanese-resources/README.md

 - Miscellaneous
   - **[Anki Templates](https://chrisk91.me/post/2018-09-28-Anki-Templates-Introduction-HTML/)** - A handy guide explaining Anki card formatting.
   - [Marv's JP-Resources](https://github.com/MarvNC/JP-Resources) - Very handy collection of resources and tools written by [MarvNC](https://github.com/MarvNC).
   - [JPDB](https://jpdb.io/) - A good alternative to Anki if you do not like it for some reason.
+If you decide to use JPDB, read [this guide](https://docs.google.com/document/d/1UaukDdykpYXGFR37VhOaXK9NNGNGqxob7bNYSQQP6aI/edit?tab=t.0#heading=h.hpr0a6syyr08) and consider using [this](https://github.com/max-kamps/jpd-breader) and [this](https://github.com/Kagu-chan/jpdb.io).

 ## Kanji